ppetrid/yawd-admin/docs/usage.rst

 ------------------

 With yawd-admin you can collapse your inlines, like you do with your fieldsets.
-Collapsing an AdminInline is easy and works for both stacked and tabular inlines::
+Collapsing an admin inline is easy and works for both stacked and tabular inlines::

 .. code-block:: python